tcsullivan/alee-forth/README.md

 ## Building

 Alee requires `make` and a C++17-compatible compiler.
+Simply running `make` will produce the `libalee.a` library and a REPL binary named `alee`.
+Note that this binary has no built-in libraries; these can be passed in by calling `./alee core.fth core-ext.fth`.

-To compile, simply run the `make` command.
-This will produce a library, `libalee.a`, as well as a REPL binary named `alee`.
+There are other build targets:

-A `small` target exists that optimizes the build for size.
+* `small`: Optimize for minimal binary size.
-A `fast` target exists that optimizes for maximum performance on the host system.
+* `fast`: Optimize for maximum performance on the host system.
-The `standalone` target will produce a `alee-standalone` binary that has the core dictionary built in.
+* `standalone`: Builds the core dictionary (`core.fth`) into the binary.
-The `msp430` target builds Alee for the [MSP430G2553](https://www.ti.com/product/MSP430G2553) microcontroller.
-This target requires `standalone` for the core dictionary.
+* `msp430`: Builds a binary for the [MSP430G2553](https://www.ti.com/product/MSP430G2553) microcontroller.
+The `standalone` target must be built first for the core dictionary.

-Configurable constants and types are defined either in the Makefile or in `types.hpp`.
+If building for a new platform, see `Makefile`, `types.hpp`, and `state.hpp` for available configuration options.